The Observers

 The Tasks

-Every task shares the same profile: mundane (count things, watch things, note things), requires physical presence at a specific location, forbids recording devices of any kind, short duration, and never repeats at the same location.
-Paper and pencil only.
-Your eyes, your hands, your presence.
+Every task shares the same profile: mundane (count things, watch things, note things), requires physical presence at a specific location, explicitly forbids recording devices of any kind, runs between 15 minutes and 2 hours, and never sends the same person to the same location twice.
+Handwritten notes or memory only.
+Your eyes, your hands, your presence in the room.
+No digital trace of what you saw.

 03